AlvaroGI/plt-cheatsheet/README.md

-# python_format_guide
+# Python style cheatsheet
-Short guide to properly formatting figures and texts in Python
+Short guide to properly formatting figures and texts in Python.